 Unwind into the evening

-Continue to enjoy your garden into the evening with some outdoor lighting and heating.
-A roaring fire will not only help keep you warm once the temperature drops, it also offers something great to watch - making a chimenea or fire bowl a soothing and practical addition to your outdoor space.
+Continue to enjoy your garden into the evening with some outdoor lighting and heating, such as a chimenea or fire bowl.
+A roaring fire will not only help keep you warm once the temperature drops, it also offers something great to watch.

 Pair with outdoor lighting to create a relaxed ambience.
 A few well-placed lanterns here and there can help set the mood, while stringing lights around pergolas or low-hanging trees branches conjures a magical look.